 Washing your hands often while preparing food and always after handling raw meat, to avoid cross-contamination between uncooked meat and other foods, can also help reduce your risk of getting sick.

 Antibacterial cleaning products aren’t as protective as their ads claim.

 Use antibacterial products sparingly and only when appropriate.
-Regular soap is a natural antibiotic, and experts say proper hand washing is enough to keep people safe.
+Regular soap is a natural antibiotic, and experts say

 “Really, plain soap and water works really well for almost everything.
 Using it constantly is a good thing,” Dr. Michael Bell, deputy director of the CDC’s Division of Healthcare Quality Promotion, said.
 “For routine day in and day out use, at my house I use a nice soap that smells like flowers.
 That's fine.
 You don't need anything special.”

 Bell recommends using alcohol-based hand sanitizer when traveling through the airport to prevent spreading disease.
 Antibacterial soaps, he said, are useful for cleansing your body before surgery.

 The FDA proposed a rule in December that would require antibacterial soap manufacturers to prove the safety of their products in order to keep them on the market as labeled.